 Some home mesh systems can cover over 5000 sq. ft. (~450 sq. meters).
 Unless you have a really big house, it might be way more than what you need.

 Most people in one or two-bedroom homes could solve their issues by placing their current router in a better place.

-Unless all of your nodes are connected via ethernet cables, the reality is that they depend on their wireless signal and are not a single device.
+Unless you connect all of your nodes via ethernet cables, the reality is that they depend on their wireless signal and are not a single device.
 If communication between nodes takes too long, you can see a degraded performance.

 Mesh Wi-Fi devices are incredibly smart.
 Most modern setups automatically choose the fastest channel for your information to travel.
 But if you live somewhere with significant wireless congestion, you could still suffer slow speeds.